Jenet Sarsfield: Lady Plunket

 Her fifth husband was another distinguished elderly judge, Sir John Plunket, the Lord Chief Justice of Ireland.
 It was his third marriage and, though he was a few years younger than Thomas Cusack, he must still have been over seventy when he married Jenet.
 The marriage seems to have been happy enough, although Plunket is known to have resented being dragged into Jenet's quarrel with her stepson Edward Cusack.
 He died in 1582: in his will, although he lists an impressive inventory of valuables, he states that his marriage to Jenet had left him none the richer.
 They lived mainly as Dunsoghly Castle near Finglas, which survives today.
 In the adjoining chapel is a tablet displaying the initials of Plunket and Jenet, evidence of a happy marriage.

 Last marriage and death

-Dardistown Castle, where Jenet lived in old age.

 Jenet made a sixth marriage to John Bellew, who outlived her.
 In her last years she lived at Dardistown Castle, to which she made extensive additions.
 After her death, it passed to her son-in-law Thomas Talbot.

 She died in 1598, when she was aged about seventy: she chose not to be buried with any of her husbands but in a tomb of her own, which still exists, at Moorchurch, near modern-day Julianstown in County Meath.
-She was buried under the title Lady Dunsany: her insistence on the use of this title, long after Lord Dunsany's death, confirms her reputation as a woman of exceptional independence and strength of character.
+She was buried under the title Lady Dunsany.